April 1, 2022

 (vii) whether the restoration has occurred, and if not, the likelihood that the property will be restored.

-What is apparent from Canadian jurisprudence is that Courts will employ many different methods of analysis and scrutinize many types of evidence in striving toward granting a reasonable award for damage to buildings.
-In doing so it is likely that full reinstatement costs, including the cost of building code upgrades, will be granted for damaged residential buildings.
-In respect of commercial buildings courts may award full reinstatement costs but are more likely to award the actual or depreciated value of the building with an additional award for the cost of early financing that must be borne by the plaintiff.
-Finally, with respect to recreational and abandoned or extremely old buildings diminution in value of the property will likely be the measure of damages.
+Canadian courts will employ many different methods of analysis and scrutinize many types of evidence in assessing reasonable compensation for damage to buildings.
+Full reinstatement costs, including the cost of building code upgrades, will usually be granted for damaged residential buildings.
+Courts may award full reinstatement costs for commercial buildings, but will more likely award the actual or depreciated value of the building, plus the plaintiff’s cost of early financing.
+Finally, damages for recreational, abandoned, or extremely old buildings will more likely be awarded based on diminished value.